SharePoint sites for highly regulated data

-To create a SharePoint Online site or team for highly regulated data, you must first identify its purpose.
-For example, the research and development department of a manufacturing organization needs a SharePoint Online site to store current design specifications for existing products and a place to collaborate on new products.
+To create a SharePoint site for highly regulated data, you must first identify its purpose.
+For example, the research and development department of a manufacturing organization needs a SharePoint site to store current design specifications for existing products and a place to collaborate on new products.
 Only members of the Research & Development department and selected executives will be allowed to access the site.

 That purpose will drive the determination of essential configuration items such as:

-- The Office 365 retention label to assign to the site and the set of DLP policies for the label
+- The Office 365 retention label to assign to the Documents portion of the site and DLP policies for the label

-- The settings of an Azure Information Protection sub-label that users apply to highly sensitive digital assets stored in the site
+- The settings of an Office 365 sensitivity sublabel that users apply to highly sensitive files stored in the site

 Once determined, you use these settings to configure the site in Phase 2.

-When applied to a SharePoint Online team site, Office 365 retention labels provide a default method of classifying all digital assets stored on the site.
+When applied to the Documents portion of a SharePoint team site, Office 365 retention labels provide a default method of classifying all files stored on the site.